-*NOTE: This section includes amendments by temporary legislation that will expire on July 16, 2021.
+*NOTE: This section includes amendments by emergency legislation that will expire on August 1, 2021.
 To view the text of this section after the expiration of all emergency and temporary legislation affecting this section, click this link: Permanent Version.*

 (a) The MPD and the Office shall have the authority to receive a citizen complaint against a member or members of the MPD, and any other agency pursuant to subsection (j) of this section that alleges abuse or misuse of police powers by such member or members, including: